 The Earliest Obtainable Dutch Map of The Caribbean & West Coast of Mexico

-A fine example of Ortelius' maps of South Florida and the Caribbean, along with a regional map of western Mexico, from Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the world.
+A fine old color example of Ortelius' maps of South Florida and the Caribbean, along with a regional map of western Mexico, from the 1581 edition of Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the world.